Man smiles at mobile phone in a car

 There’s a lot to consider when you’re comparing gas credit cards, including where you generally purchase gas, how much you spend on gas, and the cards’ other benefits and drawbacks.

-Here are some of the major factors that you can review to figure out which gas card works best for you:
+Here are some of the major factors that you can review to find the best credit cards for you:

-Cards with an annual fee may offer a higher rewards rate on gas purchases and additional perks.
-Consider how much you expect to earn from the benefits and how that compares to the fee.
+A card with an annual fee may sometimes offer a higher rewards rate on gas purchases and additional perks.
+Consider how much you expect to earn from the benefits and how that compares to the fee to determine if that card will be a good fit.

 For example, if your card has an annual fee of $25, and you earn 1% cash back, you’d have to spend more than $2,500 a year on the card in order to earn the same amount of rewards that you spend on your annual fee.
 Discover® Cards have no annual fee, so every cent of cash back that you earn is a bonus.

-It’s also good practice to read the terms and conditions to learn about late fees, cash advance fees, or foreign transaction fees.
+It’s also good practice to read the terms and conditions to learn about late fees, cash advance fees, balance transfer fees, and foreign transaction fees.
 You don’t want to get caught off-guard with fees that you didn’t know your card included.

 How to apply for a gas credit card

 You can typically apply for a station-affiliated gas rewards credit card at gas stations or online, with the eligibility requirements varying by card.
-For credit cards with gas rewards, you can typically apply for the card through the card issuer's website or calling their customer service number.
+You can typically apply for credit cards with gas rewards through the card issuer's website or by calling their customer service number.

 Did you know?